smartlegionlab/clipassman/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

-## 🌟 Experience Password Management Revolution

-Stop storing passwords and start generating them securely.
-With clipassman, your passwords exist only when you need them and disappear immediately after use.

-**Ready to transform your security practice?** [Install clipassman](https://pypi.org/project/clipassman/) today and join the revolution in password management.

----

-*Explore more innovative security tools at [Smart Legion Lab](https://github.com/smartlegionlab)*

 ![CLI Interface](https://github.com/smartlegionlab/clipassman/raw/master/data/images/clipassman.png)